MA in Communication Sciences and Disorders

 - Satisfactory performance on all didactic and clinical evaluative measures as determined by program faculty, clinical educators and externship supervisors with at least a 3.000 GPA;

-- Satisfactory performance in completing the mentored research project with subsequent presentation and evaluation, as reviewed by program faculty; and
+- Satisfactory performance in completing the mentored research project; and

 - A passing score on the Praxis exam as determined by the state of Kansas.

-An alternative assessment (e.g., written comprehensive examination) will be implemented if students have not passed the Praxis exam for a second time prior to meeting all other requirements for graduation.
+An alternative assessment (e.g., an in-house written comprehensive examination) will be implemented if students have not passed the Praxis exam for a second time prior to meeting all other requirements for graduation.

 Further, students must enroll in a clinical practicum course every semester during the master’s program to complete the necessary clinical hours for graduation via supervised practicums at the WSU Evelyn Hendren Cassat Speech-Language-Hearing Clinic, hospital, school, or other practice environment.
 To ensure that the placement will provide candidates the best clinical opportunities, the placement of the candidate may or may not be in the metropolitan area of Wichita.
 Although WSU has a number of sites established, the candidate may also independently seek placement for that experience.
 However, the final decision as to the suitability and location will be approved by the program faculty.
 A competency-based evaluation of the student’s performance will be made at regular intervals throughout the clinical experience.

-Before graduation, students must have successfully completed sufficient clinical clock hours to satisfy requirements of the American Speech-Language-Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC-SLP) and must have demonstrated clinical competency in completing those hours as determined by both in-house and external clinical supervisors.
+Before graduation, students must have successfully completed a minimum of 400 clinical clock hours (at least 25 observation hours and at least 375 clinical hours) to satisfy requirements of the American Speech-Language-Hearing Association (ASHA) for the Certificate of Clinical Competence (CCC-SLP) and must have demonstrated clinical competency in completing those hours as determined by both in-house and external clinical supervisors.
 Students must also have demonstrated knowledge and skills learning outcomes in compliance with ASHA standards for certification.

 Students enrolled in the department’s clinical practicum courses are required to provide proof of medical clearance (see department for details) prior to the start of the course and to renew annually.
 Semester clinic fees will also apply.
-The cost of professional liability insurance coverage (not less than $1 million per single claim/$3 million aggregate per year) is included in the program fee.
+The cost of professional liability insurance coverage (not less than $1 million per single claim/$3 million aggregate per year) and general liability insurance coverage (not less than $1 million per single claim/$3 million aggregate per year) is included in the program fee.
 Students are required to obtain a criminal background check at their own expense as part of the clinical placements.
 Students should consult the beginning of the College of Health Professions section of the catalog for additional requirements which may be needed to participate in clinical settings.
 In addition, applications for external practicum placements must be made one year in advance and are subject to departmental approval.